Lauren logoLauren

 Unannotated parameter (def h(self, x):)No type to coerce toAnnotate explicitly: x: str

-Custom class (non-Pydantic)Ambiguous: DI token or body?@injectable + auto-DI, or Json[MyClass], or a custom extractor
+Custom class (non-Pydantic, non-struct, non-dataclass, non-TypedDict, non-Discriminated)Ambiguous: DI token or body?@injectable + auto-DI, or Json[MyClass], or a custom extractor

 Header[str], Cookie[str]Can only come from headers/cookiesAlways explicit